Joan/Quiz/Readme.md

 ## Todo

 - [ ] Scoreboard only mode (if quiz.json is empty)
-- [ ] Enable answer reveal for all medias, and add toggle capacity (instead of one-way switch)
 - [ ] Simple i18n
 - [ ] Mobile admin: horizontal slide for teams and riddles?